salesforce/bazel-eclipse/docs/windows.md

 **CreateProcess Error Code 5 Access Denied**

 If you get the above error, this is a problem with BEF not finding your Bazel executable.
-Make sure you set your preference correctly.
+Make sure you set your Bazel executable preference correctly.
 Restart Eclipse if the setting does not appear to take effect.

 ### Build Failures?